-Our consideration of internal control was for the limited purpose described in the first paragraph of this section and was not designed to identify all deficiencies in internal control that might be material weaknesses or significant deficiencies.
+Our consideration of internal control was for the limited purpose described in the first paragraph of this section and was not designed to identify all deficiencies in internal control that might be material weaknesses or significant deficiencies and therefore, material weaknesses or significant deficiencies may exist that were not identified.
 Given these limitations, during our audit we did not identify any deficiencies in internal control that we consider to be material weaknesses.
-We did identify certain deficiencies in internal control, described in the accompanying Schedule of Findings and Recommendations, that we consider to be significant deficiencies (2021-1 and 2021-2).
+We identified certain deficiencies in internal control, described in the accompanying schedule of findings and recommendations as item 2022-1 and 2022-2, that we consider to be significant deficiencies.

-Compliance and Other Matters
+Report on Compliance and Other Matters